graygnuorg/pound/README.md

-Any __pound__ configuration must contain at least two parts: a `ListenHTTP` (or `ListenHTTPS`) section, that declares a *frontend*, i.e. part of the proxy responsible for connection with the outside world, and `Service` section with one or more `Backend` sections within, which declares where the incoming requests should go.
+Any __pound__ configuration must contain at least two parts: a `ListenHTTP` (or `ListenHTTPS`) section, that declares a *frontend*, i.e. the end of the proxy that is responsible for connection with the outside world, and `Service` section with one or more `Backend` sections within, which declares where the incoming requests should go.
 The `Service` section can be global or it can be located within the `ListenHTTP` block.
 Global `Service` sections can be shared between two or more `ListenHTTP` sections.
+Multiple `Service` sections can be supplied, in which case the `Service` to use when handling a particular HTTP request will be selected using the supplied criteria, such as source IP address, URL, request header or the like.

 ### Simplest configuration